Bell tolls for legendary Thai boxing stadium

-BANGKOK Every muscle of Sattan Muanglek's body glistened as he was rubbed down by his trainer with liniment, its herbal odor permeating the dank corridors of Bangkok's legendary Lumpinee Boxing Stadium before a historic fight.
+BANGKOK Feb 11 Every muscle of Sattan Muanglek's body glistened as he was rubbed down by his trainer with liniment, its herbal odour permeating the dank corridors of Bangkok's legendary Lumpinee Boxing Stadium before a historic fight.

 For once the Thai fighter was not focused on the prize.
 Friday's match was his last in one of Bangkok's oldest boxing venues, which will be demolished after 57 years to make way for high-rise urban development.